 - an ad said "We Lost Our Lease - Going Out of Business

 Sale."
 Last day to shop: August 29, 1965.
 Some remember there was

 a problem with rats at the store, perhaps because of the

 Tribune, November 10, 1963

 On November 15, 1965, a Shoppers' City store opened at the

-bakery, barber shop, beauty salon, eye doctor, auto repair,
+bakery, barber shop, beauty salon, optical shop, auto repair,

 gas station, dry cleaning, shoe repair, tire store, garden

 appliance department on the mezannine, (at one time run by